 A urinalysis may reveal blood in the urine or signs of urinary tract infection.

-The following tests may be performed:
+The following tests may be done:

 Blood pressure may be high if there is kidney damage.

-- Permanent bladder damage (incontinence/urinary retention)
+- Long term bladder damage (incontinence/urinary retention)

 - Urinary tract infection that keeps coming back